ge8/docaas-devlab/README.md

 5. Using the app browser logged in as the gold user, open **_Developer Tools_**.
 In Chrome, you do this by either going to the Chrome menu > More Tools > Developer Tools (or simply using the keyboard shortcut: command+options+I).
 Go to the console tab and then try to **_cut_** a deck.
 You'll notice this fails and gives you a CORS error in the console.
 This is what happens when CORS isn't configured in your API: the browser will prevent you from accessing the API.
 <img src="https://github.com/ge8/docaas-summit/raw/master/frontend/src/images/cut-error.png" width="80%">

 6. At the top of the console logs, you'll see a long string of seemilgly random characters.
-This is the user's identity token - it's one of the three JWT tokens <a href="https://en.wikipedia.org/wiki/JSON_Web_Token" target="_blank">Link</a> as part of the OAuth standard <a href="https://en.wikipedia.org/wiki/OAuth" target="_blank">Link</a>  which is used by Open ID Connect <a href="https://en.wikipedia.org/wiki/OpenID_Connect" target="_blank">Link</a>identity providers like Amazon Cognito for our app.
+This is the user's identity token - it's one of the three JWT tokens <a href="https://en.wikipedia.org/wiki/JSON_Web_Token" target="_blank">Link</a> as part of the OAuth standard <a href="https://en.wikipedia.org/wiki/OAuth" target="_blank">Link</a>  which is used by Open ID Connect <a href="https://en.wikipedia.org/wiki/OpenID_Connect" target="_blank">Link</a> identity providers like Amazon Cognito for our app.

 Let's inspect this JWT token.
 Copy this token by copying it and pasting it at [https://jwt.io/].
 <img src="https://github.com/ge8/docaas-summit/raw/master/frontend/src/images/jwtio.png" width="70%">

 Note that the token's signature is valid.

 The payload of the identity token contains the meat of the token.
 You can add as many claims in payload as you want, such as **_iss_** (the identity provider that validated the token), **_cognito:username_**, **_email_**, etc. For SaaS apps, things like subscription status, or plan can be useful.
-The way you add more fields with Amazon Cognito is by creating custom attributes like we did with (**_custom:plan_**)
+The way you add more fields with Amazon Cognito is by creating custom attributes like we did with **_custom:plan_**.

-This flexibility makes Open ID Connect and SaaS apps are a great match because it’s a lightweight and secure way all you microservices can get user context without having to pull information from different places.
+This flexibility makes Open ID Connect identity providers like Amazon Cognito and SaaS apps are a great match because you get a lightweight and secure way all you microservices can get user context without having to pull information from different places.

 On Lab 1, we will use the **_custom:plan_** found in the JWT token to control access to API resources.

 7. Check out the ReactJS source code found in the **_frontend_** directory.

 8. Check out the backend source code found in the **_backend_** directory.
-* Note there are 9 AWS Lambda functions written in NodeJS - these are the 7 microservices that serve our app, plus 2 Lambda functions for CORS and Lambda Authorizer (not in use yet)
+* Note there are 9 AWS Lambda functions written in NodeJS - 7 of those are part of the microservices that serve our app, plus 2 Lambda functions for CORS and Lambda Authorizer (not in use yet - you'll use it in Lab 1)
 <img src="https://github.com/ge8/docaas-summit/raw/master/frontend/src/images/microservices.png" width="80%">

 * Check out SAM template called **_template.yaml_** found in the **_backend_** directory and see all the resources that are part of the CloudFormation stack.